This post contains affiliate links. Please read my disclosure policy to learn more.

 In recent months, I’ve been asked my friends and family how to make fudge, how long fudge is good for, and how to store fudge.
 And because we have super hot and muggy summers here in SC, they also often asked me, “Can you freeze fudge?” as well as, “Does fudge need to be refrigerated?”

-So, I decided to write a post covering everything you need to know.
-Let’s get started, shall we?
+So, I decided to write a post covering everything you need to know about freezing homemade fudge.

 Yes, you can freeze fudge to extend its shelf life.
+This applies to homemade fudge as well as store-bought.
 However, the consistency and texture after thawing may vary slightly depending on how the fudge was frozen and the ingredients in the fudge.
 Most fudge can be successfully frozen up to 3 months although some may retain its quality for up to one year.

 Fudge is a confection usually made from chocolate.
 It is not baked.
 Fudge contains sugar, butter, milk, and chocolate.
 The ingredients are heated in a pan to 240° F, whipped, and then cooled.